GenericMappingTools/gmt/trunk/doc/rst/source/ps2raster.rst

 PostScript file.
 Choose a resolution that is large enough for the application that the image will be used for.
-For web pages, smaller dpi values suffice, for Word documents and PowerPoint presentations a higher dpi value is recommended. **ps2raster** uses the loss-less Flate compression technique when creating JPEG, PNG and TIFF images.
+For web pages, smaller dpi values suffice, for Word documents and PowerPoint presentations a higher dpi value is recommended. **ps2raster** uses the loss-less DEFLATE compression technique when creating PDF and PNG files and LZW compression for TIFF images.

 EPS is a vector, not a raster format.
 Therefore, the **-E** option has no effect on the creation of EPS files.
 Using the option **-Te** will